 This eCourse meets the Wisconsin Department of Public Instruction's licensing stipulations regarding American Indian Studies and Wisconsin Act 31 requirements for educators trained outside of Wisconsin.

-American Indian Studies and Wisconsin Act 31 refers to the statutory requirement that all school districts provide instruction on the history, culture, and tribal sovereignty of the eleven federally-recognized American Indian nations in the state.
+American Indian Studies and Wisconsin Act 31 refers to the statutory requirement that all school districts provide instruction on the history, culture, and tribal sovereignty of the eleven federally-recognized American Indian nations in the state of Wisconsin.

 Students by the end of the eCourse will be able to do the following:

 - Identify important historic and contemporary themes or issues relative to the American Indian nations and tribal communities of Wisconsin in regards to history, culture, and tribal sovereignty.